Sugar Coating|Stages of Sugar Coating

 Lamination Method

-• Lamination method may also be known as the dusting method because in this method powder materials like mixture of powdered sugar and starch or talc and acacia are used for dusting.
+• The lamination method may also be known as the dusting method because in this method powder materials like a mixture of powdered sugar and starch or talc and acacia are used for dusting.

 • A coat of binder solution is applied over hot tablets in a rotating pan.